pinto2501/francis-bach-ltfp/README.md

-# Solutions — Learning Theory from First Principles (Francis Bach)
+# Learning Theory from First Principles (Francis Bach)

 My worked solutions to the exercises in Francis Bach's *Learning Theory from First Principles*.